Avatar

 At Columbia, I am designing and implementing infrastructure systems for differential privacy.

-• We implemented PrivateKube (published at OSDI ‘21), a system to manage privacy budget as a resource (akin to CPU or RAM) on Kubernetes clusters.
+• I implemented PrivateKube (published at OSDI ‘21), a system to manage privacy budget as a resource (akin to CPU or RAM) on Kubernetes clusters.
+I later designed more efficient scheduling algorithms, such as DPack, to make the most out of this limited resource.

 Check out my lab’s webpage to learn more about these projects.